Will-Lounsbery-Scaife/COMS4761/README.md

 #!/bin/bash

-# Define the reference genome file
 REFERENCE="REL606.fasta"

-# Loop through all breseq_output directories in the directory
 for dir in breseq_output_*; do
-    # Check if the directory exists and is a directory
     if [ -d "$dir" ]; then
-        # Extract the sample name from the directory name
         sample_name="${dir#breseq_output_}"
         echo "Processing sample: $sample_name"

-        # Construct the output file name
         consensus_file="consensus_${sample_name}.fasta"

-        # Run gdtools APPLY command
         gdtools APPLY -f FASTA -r "$REFERENCE" -o "$consensus_file" "${dir}/output/output.gd" fi done